CarloAntonio/Roogle/README.md

 * Bootstrap (for components)
 * Grunt (task runner - SCSS to CSS)

+### Context
+The UI is coded mostly in HTML and SCSS converted into CSS via Grunt.
+The layout uses CSS Grids for laying content in both x and y directions while flex-box was used for laying content in x or y directions.
+I also used a jQuery plugin that uses (bootstrap 3) to add a more elegent looking select menu.

+Note: The purpose of creating this seperate folder is to highlight the aformentioned skills, so no event listeners, states, or api calls were implemented.
+The data is manually entered to show my design choices on where I wanted to display information, spacing, information blocking, text sizing, etc. The complete functioning application will be developed via the React framework and Redux for state management.
+I'm considering using jQuery, to implement functionality, but only after completing this project as a react application.

 ### How to use
 1. [Download the project](https://help.github.com/articles/cloning-a-repository/)
 2. [Install Grunt](https://gruntjs.com/installing-grunt)